Burrow makes history as No. 5 LSU beats Utah State, 42-6

 BATON ROUGE, La.
+(AP) — Joe Burrow didn’t sound too impressed with his latest historically significant performance for unbeaten LSU.

-(AP) — Joe Burrow became the first LSU quarterback to eclipse 300 yards passing in four straight games and threw for five touchdowns to help the fifth-ranked Tigers defeat Utah State 42-6 on Saturday.
+Burrow became the first LSU quarterback to eclipse 300 yards passing in four straight games and threw for five touchdowns to help the fifth-ranked Tigers defeat Utah State 42-6 on Saturday.

+“Last year, we would have been very happy” with a 36-point victory margin and 601 yards of offense, Burrow said.
+“But this is a new team and a new offense.
+Things have changed around here when you are not happy with this performance.”

+Perhaps that’s a wise stance considering what’s coming up on the Tigers’ schedule.
+Three of their next four games are against teams that spent the past week ranked in the top 10: No. 10 Florida, No. 7 Auburn and No. 1 Alabama.

 Burrow, who has finished only one fourth quarter this season because of lopsided scores, has completed 78.3 percent of his passes for 1,864 yards and 22 touchdowns through five games as he remains on pace to threaten most LSU single-season passing records.

-Burrow completed 27 of 38 passes for 344 yards and was intercepted once on a tipped pass against Utah State before being replaced by Myles Brennan on LSU’s second series of the fourth quarter.
+He completed 27 of 38 passes for 344 yards and was intercepted once on a tipped pass against Utah State before being replaced by Myles Brennan on LSU’s second series of the fourth quarter.
 Burrow also rushed for 42 yards and touchdown.
+In three games this season, Burrow has passed for at least five TDs, including his school-record six at Vanderbilt.

+“Our goal is simple when we have the ball,” said receiver Ja’Marr Chase, who caught his sixth touchdown pass this season.
+“Go out there and put on a display.
+It’s fun out there.”

 Justin Jefferson caught two scoring passes for LSU (5-0).
-His second TD on a 39-yard throw was the completion on which Burrow surpassed 300 yards.
-Burrow’s other TD strikes went to Derrick Dillon, JaMarr Chase and tight end Thaddeus Moss.
+His second TD on a 39-yard throw put Burrow beyond 300 yards.
+Burrow’s other TD strikes went to Derrick Dillon and tight end Thaddeus Moss.

+LSU’s defense bottled up a Utah State offense that came in averaging 533 yards 38.5 points, intercepting quarterback Jordan Love three times.

+“We got stomped on offense.
+There you have it,” Utah State coach Gary Andersen said.
+“Couldn’t run the ball.
+Couldn’t throw the ball.
+You name it, we couldn’t do it.”

-LSU’s defense largely bottled up an up-tempo Utah State offense that came in averaging 533 yards 38.5 points per game.
-The Tigers intercepted quarterback Jordan Love three times.
-Freshman Derek Stingley Jr. displayed veteran-like savvy when he timed a spinning leap to high-point Love’s fade pass to the right pylon in front of the intended receivers.
-Stingley held on for his second interception this season as he crashed down on his back at the LSU 1-yard line, and LSU responded with a 99-yard touchdown drive.
+Freshman Derek Stingley Jr. displayed veteran-like savvy when he timed a spinning leap to high-point Love’s fade pass to the right pylon in front of the intended receiver for his second interception this season.
+The Tigers responded with a 99-yard touchdown drive.

-Safety Grant Delpit and Kary Vincent also intercepted Love, who finished 15 of 30 for 130 yards.
+Preseason All-America safety Grant Delpit and Kary Vincent also intercepted Love, who finished 15 of 30 for 130 yards.
 The Aggies (3-2) totaled 159 yards of offense.

+“We’ve been hearing a lot of noise from outside, talking about we can’t tackle and stuff like that,” Delpit said.
+“We came out and proved it today.
+Utah State’s a great team with a great offense, and I think we can play lights out on defense and hopefully carry that into next week.”

 THE TAKEAWAY